McNair Office Location: Student Success Center 120C

 Get To Know The Team

-Assistant Director, Janette Mariscal, PhD
+Director, Janette Mariscal, PhD

-I currently serve as Assistant Director for the McNair Scholars Program at California State University, Long Beach.
+I currently serve as the Director for the McNair Scholars Program at California State University, Long Beach.
 I joined the team fall 2019.
 I am also a proud McNair Alumni from Washington State University (WSU).
 I come from a humble upbringing as the daughter and product of two Mexican migrant farm workers from Washington State.
 I am first generation college graduate and former participant of GEAR Up, College Assistance Migrant Program (CAMP), and Student Support Services (SSSP).
 I have previous work experience at the University of Arizona (UA) in K-12 and family college outreach and as a professor at Iowa State University in the Student Affairs program.
 My research and practice is centered on the role of higher education institutions, college choice, Latina/o/x parents/guardians, and families and underserved student groups, and asset based frameworks such as funds of knowledge, community cultural wealth and critical agency.
 I am deeply committed to students and in transforming the academy.

 Faculty Coordinator, Guido Urizar, PhD